-New research indicates low levels of free t4 are associated with lower non-verbal IQ in children ages 5-8.
+New research indicates low levels of free t4 in pregnancy are associated with lower non-verbal IQ in children ages 5-8.
 Most caregivers are now including thyroid labs in their prenatal panels.
-Ask your doctor and beside you get yours checked.
+Ask your doctor to be checked.

 BRCA genes are not the only genes pertaining to breast cancer.
 Newer multi-gene testing panels are now available for selected patients.
-Ask you doctor to speck with a geneticist if you are uncertain.
+Ask your doctor to speak with a geneticist if you are uncertain.

-Common sexually transmitted diseases are on the rise in California, 45% in years.
+Common sexually transmitted diseases are on the rise in California.
 New data indicate that chlamydia is most increased in women in their 30s, while men account for the majority of new syphilis and gonorrhea cases.

 Stay tuned for more news from the exciting world of Obstetrics and Gynecology, right here next week on Medical Monday.